-The Board adopts the concept of independence in tandem with the definition of Independent Director in Section 1.01 of the ACE LR of Bursa Securities through the assistance of the Nomination Committee.
+The Board adopts the concept of independence in tandem with the definition of Independent Director in Section 1.01 of Bursa Securities ACE LR through the assistance of the Nomination Committee.
 The Board also carries out an annual assessment of the independence of its Independent Directors.

-The Board considers that its Independent Directors provide an objective and independent views on various issues dealt with at the Board and Board Committee level.
+The Board considers that its Independent Directors provide an objective and independent views on various issues dealt with at the Board and Board Committees level.
 All Non-Executive Directors are independent of management and free from any relationship.
 The Board is of the view that the current composition of Independent Directors fairly reflects the interest of minority shareholders in the Company through the Board representation.